waleeedkhalid/SmartSchedule/src/docs/ROLE_IMPLEMENTATION_SUMMARY.md

 ### Adding New Role
 1. Add to `user_role` enum in migration
 2. Add role-specific dashboard page
-3. Update navigation array in `dashboard-sidebar.tsx`
+3. Update navigation array in `components/nav/sidebar.tsx` and `components/nav/mobile-nav.tsx`
 4. Add route in `dashboard/page.tsx` switch
 5. Update role labels and colors
 6. Add RLS policies

+**Note**: The `scheduling` role is the administrative role.
+Do not create a separate "admin" role.

 ### Modifying Navigation
 Edit `navigation` array in `components/dashboard-sidebar.tsx`: